When customers receive a survey by email, what’s the first thing they notice?

 Many businesses use a simple statement as their subject line – like “Take our satisfaction survey”, for example.
 While it’s short and clear, some people might end up ignoring it simply because it feels more like a robot response than the start of an actual human conversation.

-Using a question instead of a statement, like “How do you feel about our service?” – might get a better reaction from people simply because it feels like the company is creating an instant dialogue with its customers.
+Using a question instead of a statement, like “How do you feel about our service?” – might get a better reaction from people just because it feels like the company is creating an instant dialogue with its customers.
+These questions not only hint at the content of the survey but also make recipients feel that their opinion is truly valued.

-If businesses use personalization, they can make the question even more engaging and relevant.
+Businesses using personalization can make the question even more engaging and relevant.
 An email survey subject line like “[first name], how’s our product working out for you?” is much more likely to elicit a response than something like “Please rate our product”.
-The former gives the impression that the company actually cares about how the client has been using their service, and what goals they’ve managed to achieve with it.
+The former gives the impression that the company actually cares about how the client has been using their service and what goals they’ve achieved with it.

 Ideally, businesses should use open-ended questions (“Hi [first name] – What do you think about ACME?”) instead of Yes/No questions (“Would you like to rate our service?”), because it prevents respondents from inwardly answering the question with a quick “No”.
 Open-ended questions hand the control of the conversation to the responder, making them more open to engage and speak their mind on their terms.

-Of course, questions are a good way of boosting engagement but they must not be overused to serve its purpose.
+Of course, questions are a good way of boosting engagement, but they must not be overused to serve their purpose.

 3. Make the subject line clear